Nonfiction Books for 12-Year-Olds (7th Grade)

 Never Caught, The Story of Ona Judge: Young Readers Edition by Erica Armstrong Dunbar and Kathleen Van Cleve

-This is a VERY well-written narrative nonfiction book but to be honest, I felt sick reading about the world into which Ona was born and raised…and that George Washington owned human beings.
-The authors set the scene and context of the world into which Ona is born.
+This is a VERY well-written narrative nonfiction book.
 At age 10, Ona becomes Martha Washington’s personal slave.
-After 13 years of this thankless work with no pay, no days off, no freedom to have a feeling,…many of those years in Philadelphia, Ona learns that Martha plans to send Ona as a “gift” to Martha’s unkind granddaughter.
+After 13 years of this thankless work with no pay, no days off, and no freedom, Ona learns that Martha plans to send Ona as a “gift” to Martha’s unkind granddaughter.
 Ona escapes north with the help of other freed slaves living in the city.
 Washington is so mad he wants to break his own law —the fugitive slave act— by capturing her without a trial and returning her to his wife.
 But that doesn’t happen and even though Ona lives in poverty with many losses, she lives free.

 The Making of America: Susan B. Anthony by Teri Kanefield

-I LOVE this book — because it really made me appreciate the rights that I take for granted.
-Not to mention, it made me admire the perseverance and dedication of Susan B. Anthony who worked tirelessly to advocate for women’s rights and the rights of African Americans.
+Susan B. Anthony worked tirelessly to advocate for women’s rights and the rights of African Americans.
 Anthony was raised as a Quaker and highly educated which was rare for girls at the time.
 She even went to seminary for a short time until her family’s financial situation changed her direction.
-She taught children for awhile then focused her work on opening people’s eyes to two groups of people who needed equal rights: black people and women.
-Because imagine being a person with no rights who could be exploited and could do nothing about it!?
-It was also really interesting to read how these two groups worked together advocating for their rights until they disagreed about who should get rights first.
-Anthony was right in her prediction when she said, “We shall someday [have our amendment] — everybody will think it was always so, just exactly as many young people think that all the privileges, all the freedom, all the enjoyments which woman now possesses always were here.
-They have no idea of how every single inch of ground that she stands upon today has been gained by the hard work of some little handful of women of the past.”
-We do take her work for granted.
-Women can own property, vote, divorce abusers, have custody of their children, and are citizens because of the efforts of Susan B. Anthony and others.
+Because of her, women can own property, vote, divorce abusers, have custody of their children, and are citizens because of the efforts of Susan B. Anthony and others.
 I hope this book becomes required reading for middle schoolers — both boys and girls.
 It’s also beneficial for kids to know how much one person can do to make a difference in the world.